-Better Choices and Where to Buy Them
+Good Wheat Alternatives and Where to Buy Them

 By now, you’re wondering what types of grains are better choices than the hybridized, sprayed, and processed options we normally see in stores.
 Here are some ideas:

-Ezekiel Bread: Search the frozen food section of your local grocery store for Ezekiel bread, a brand of bread which is comprised of a combination of grains and legumes: wheat, barley, millet, lentils, soybeans, and spelt.
+Search the frozen food section of your local grocery store for Ezekiel bread, a brand of bread which is comprised of a combination of grains and legumes: wheat, barley, millet, lentils, soybeans, and spelt.
 The grains are sprouted and made without milled flour, so this bread also touts the benefits of increased digestibility, increased vitamins (like B and C), and easier absorption of minerals.

 The good news is that more and more people are noticing the benefits of sprouted grains, so you have better choices at the grocery store and sometimes at restaurants.
-Make sure to buy only organic brown rice (in bread, and in general), as white rice is processed, and most of the world’s rice is grown in China, where, after the Fukushima radioactive disaster, heavy metal contamination in conventional rice is high, and common.
+Make sure to buy only organic brown rice (in bread, and in general), as white rice is processed and most of the world’s rice is grown in China, where, after the Fukushima radioactive disaster, heavy metal contamination in conventional rice is high and common.

 Sprouting essentially allows the grain to become “alive.”
 Soaking the grain neutralizes enzyme inhibitors and releases stored nutrients, therefore multiplying the protein, bioavailable minerals, enzymes, vitamins, and more.

 All of these things make sprouted foods a superior choice to your regular white bread.
-Along with Food for Life, some popular brand names for sprouted grains are ShaSha Co. or Silver Hills for breads, TruRoots for whole grains like lentils or quinoa, and Go Raw or Kashi for sprouted bars and cereals.
+Along with Food for Life, some popular brand names for sprouted grains are ShaSha Co. or Silver Hills for bread, TruRoots for whole grains like lentils or quinoa, and Go Raw or Kashi for sprouted bars and cereals.

-Ancient Whole Grains or Seeds: Ancient grains or seeds like sorghum, teff, millet, quinoa, buckwheat, or chia are excellent items to add to your shopping list, and none of those “grains” even contain gluten.
+Ancient grains or seeds like sorghum, teff, millet, quinoa, buckwheat, or chia are excellent items to add to your shopping list, and none of those “grains” even contain gluten.
 (In fact, they don’t even technically qualify as grains, though they are similar in the ways they are cooked.)

 Non-hybridized grains are also called heritage grains, as they aren’t changed by selective breeding over the years.
 Cook them and serve hot or cold in many ways: with a sauce, like you’d serve over pasta, or tossed with salads or any combination of steamed or raw veggies.

 Popular brands of ancient grains include Ancient Harvest and Pure.

-Manna or Yeast-Free Bread: Manna bread is a hearty, sprouted, naturally-leavened bread that doesn’t require yeast in the baking process.
+Manna bread is a hearty, sprouted, naturally-leavened bread that doesn’t require yeast in the baking process.

 The most popular and widely available brand is Manna Organics.